nguyenzung/solidity-example/README.md

 The community has 3 properties:
 1. The first member of the community is the contract creator.
-2. Can another members to the community.
+2. Accept another members to join the community.
 Every member of the community can vote for accepting new member (candidate).
 If the vote's result satify a consensus rule in community, the candidate can join community.
 3. The community can change the consensus rule if more than 50% of members agree to make change.

 I also created 3 sol files.